-Salt Lake City is an important city in the Intermountain West.
+Salt Lake City is an essential city in the Intermountain West.
 It is the central city of the state of Utah.

-Salt Lake City and Utah have been quite successful in decreasing their homeless population over the last few years.
-There are many reasons for this, and one of them is that the state and city have worked together to find more affordable housing and beds for homeless individuals and families.
+Salt Lake City and Utah have been quite successful in decreasing their homeless population over the last few years, yet homelessness has continued to increase.
+The city and state have worked together to find more affordable housing and beds for homeless individuals and families.
+But with this, the cost of living in Utah continues to rise.

 Salt Lake City And Homelessness

-As Salt Lake City begins to grow, the number of homeless individuals and families increases.
-Throughout this, Salt Lake City has been held as a success story of a city that has worked hard to curb homelessness.
+As Salt Lake City grows, homeless individuals and families increase.
+Throughout this, Salt Lake City has been held as a success story of a city that has worked hard to curb homelessness but even with this the homelessness rate has seen some increases in the last few years.

-The cost of housing in Salt Lake City is continuing to rise; city officials have asked for help to deal with the issue of homelessness.
+The cost of housing in Salt Lake City continues to rise; city officials have asked for help to deal with the issue of homelessness.
 They have asked business leaders and community officials to help solve homelessness.

 Salt Lake City has cleared out many of the homelessness camps in the Salt Lake City area.
 They have been doing this by getting people into drug addiction treatment centers and providing housing for the homeless.

-But this does not mean that the homeless problem is solved as most homelessness resource centers operate near or at capacity, and there are still many people who have nowhere to go.
+But this does not mean that the homeless problem is solved as most homelessness resource centers operate near or at capacity, and many still have nowhere to go.
 Currently, Salt Lake City lacks enough beds for the homeless population.

 But what makes the city different from many other cities that deal with the homelessness issue is that Salt Lake City is actively working to build housing facilities and provide beds to help the homelessness issue in the Salt Lake City area.